MikeiLL/mz-mindbody-api/README.txt

 == Changelog ==

+= 2.5.7 =
+Utilize v6 of the MBO API with v5 left for legacy purposes.
+Swap out "loading" with Bootstrap load.

 = 2.5.6 =
 Alert admin when API calls get close to 1000 and short circuit calls when past 2000.